ulisesrey/ulisesrey.github.io/_pages/art.md

 permalink: /art/
 ---

-As a neuroscientist I am interested in  all the phenomena that result from stimulation of our sensory cells.
+I am interested in  all the phenomena that result from stimulation of our sensory cells.
 One particular one is art.
-Whenever I find something aesthetically pleasing, in the lab, or outside, I try to capture it.
+Whenever I find something aesthetically pleasing, I try to capture it.

 <figure><img src="https://ulisesrey.github.io/assets/art-images/coiled_series1.jpg" style="width:100%"><figcaption align = "center">
 <b>Worm coiling series - Confocal plane of a whole brain freely moving recording</b></figcaption></figure>